Blogging / Update old blog posts (and SEO ’em): an easy-peasy guide

 Image on article, update old blog post shows The Sarky Type's homepage snippet.
 It reads, "Freelance SEO writer Who Can Really Write | The Sarky Type®".
 The description below reads, "Oxford-based SEO writer for B2B and B2C.
 Web-ready words that ACTUALLY read good.
 Want some?
 If so, hit this link to find out more".

-When you update old blog posts, write a custom snippet.
-SEO plugins provide a section for them.
+When you update old blog posts, write a custom snippet to improve click-through rates.
+SEO plugins make adding snippets easy.

 Tell Google about content updates.